MichalSoszko/mdp-workshop/Session 3 - hands-on exercises.md

 </pre>
 </details>

     Note that whenever we call a marco wthin the SQL code in dbt, we need to put it in a double `{{ }}` brackets and pass the variables in quotes.
+As this is only a simple example, bear in mind that macros can be very complex and they can be used to build a flexible SQL code.

 ## Publish your code to Gitlab and inspect results of CICD